Fri - Sat, June 17 - 18th, 2016

 -No valuables or fragile items in your drop bags.
 We are not responsible for any lost/stolen items.

 -Watch the weather forecast.
 If there is any chance of rain, place your items in zip lock bags inside of your drop bag.

 -Minimum size: Gallon size freezer zip lock.
 No grocery store plastic bags or garbage bags..

 -Maximum size: Shoe box for single pass and daytime aid stations.
 Small duffel or small carry on for multiple pass aid stations.

 Getting your drop bag back: Generally all bags come back about 1 hour after the aid station closes.
-There will be a "Return to Start Line" area where you can place your drop bag after you no longer need it and we will try to get it back early if possible.
+There will be a "Return to Finish Line" area where you can place your drop bag after you no longer need it and we will try to get it back early if possible.
 You must place the bag in this area, Crew or volunteers cannot sort through them in order to reduce the risk of a drop bag inadvertently being returned to the start line.

 The 100 miler has 13 fully stocked aid stations, the 50 mile has 6, and the 50K has 3.

 Heed is our sponsoring energy/electrolyte drink and will be served at each aid station.

 Any night aid stations will have different warm food items such as broth (vegan), ramen noodles, rice/bean/cheese/salsa burritos, grilled cheese, quesadillas, coffee, hot chocolate, and pancakes/eggs/bacon in the morning.